zhaocai/GoldenView.Vim/README.md

 ## Features

 [GoldenView][GoldenView] has preliminarily solved the issues described above.
 It also provides other features.
-Bascally, it does two things:
+Basically, it does two things:

 ### 1. AutoResizing
-First of all, it automatically resize the focused split window to a "golden" view based on [golden ratio][golden-ratio-wikipedia] and `textwidth`.
+First of all, it automatically resizes the focused split windows to a "golden" view based on [golden ratio][golden-ratio-wikipedia] and `textwidth`.

 ### 2. Tiled Windows Management